 Your base period

-The monetary amount of your unemployment insurance (UI) claim-how much you may be able to collect if you meet all eligibility requirements-is determined by the earnings paid to you over a period of time of up to 52 weeks, as defined by Massachusetts law.
-This is known as your base period.
+The amount of benefits you may be eligible to receive if you meet all eligibility requirements is determined by earnings paid to you during the base period.
+The base period is defined by Massachusetts law.

 How your base period is determined

-The primary base period is the period containing the last four completed calendar quarters immediately preceding the date on which your claim is effective.
-The primary base period is used to calculate your unemployment insurance claim.
+The primary base period is the the last four completed calendar quarters prior to the date on which your claim is effective.
+The primary base period is usually used to calculate how much you are eligible to receive.

-When the alternate base period is used, your claim is established based on the wages paid to you during the three most recently completed calendar quarters plus the period of time between the last completed quarter and the effective date of your claim.
+The alternative is the the last three completed calendar quarters and the period of time between the last completed quarter and the effective date of your claim.
 The alternate base period can be used under certain circumstances:

 How your base period wages are determined

-Massachusetts employers are required to report wage information to the state's Department of Revenue no later than 15 days following the close of each calendar quarter.
-This means that wages are reported in April, July, October and January.
+Massachusetts employers are required to report wage information to the Department of Unemployment Assistance on a quarterly basis.
 This wage information is used to determine your potential monetary eligibility for UI benefits.

 Your benefit year